GDATASoftwareAG/AnsibleMoleculeWorkshop-Lessons/LESSON3.md

 echo "[ $(docker ps --all --format "{{json .Names}},") ]" | sed "s#, ]# ]#g"
 ```

-we want our new function to have a flag to turn it on
+We want our new function to have a flag to turn it on.

-add this line to `defaults/main.yml`
+Add this line to `defaults/main.yml`

 ```yaml
 # run a docker platform?
 docker_platform: false
 ```

-create a file `deploy-platform-container.yml` to the `tasks` directory
+Create a file `deploy-platform-container.yml` to the `tasks` directory

 ```yaml
 ---